 Mullins Beach Restaurant & Bar is set on a tranquil white sand beach on Barbados’ famous west coast… Its beach-side location allows guests to dine mere feet away from the most spectacular turquoise waters of the Caribbean Sea.
 Learn more about Mullins Beach Bar Barbados

-The Beach House is an ocean-front family-friendly restaurant and bar located at the center of historic Holetown on Barbados’ popular west coast.
+The Beach House is an ocean-front family-friendly restaurant and bar located at the centre of historic Holetown on Barbados’ popular west coast.
 This popular beachfront restaurant and bar are open from 11 am for coffee and drinks with an all-day menu served from noon.
 Learn more about the Beach House Barbados

-On the cozy Batts Rock beach, you find La Cabane Beach Bar and restaurant.
+On the cosy Batts Rock beach, you find La Cabane Beach Bar and restaurant.
 This open-air beach bar is a wonderful addition to the dining experience on Barbados’ popular west coast.
 Visit La Cabane and enjoy the relaxed laid-back atmosphere that makes this beach a great place to hang out.
 Learn more La Cabane Beach Bar Barbados

 Dippers Beach Bar is located at the Barbados Cruising Club on Pebbles Beach, Dipper’s is a great place to relax and enjoy a cold drink and delicious affordable food.
 Family fun on Pebbles Beach doesn’t get any better as you enjoy the crystal clear water and the idyllic sandy beach of Carlisle Bay.
 Learn more